nus-cs2030s/2324-s2/docs/32-lazy.md

 ## Memoization

 We have so far seen one way of being lazy, i.e., procrastinating our computation until we really need the data.
 Another way of being lazy is not to repeat ourselves.
 If we have computed the value of a function before, we can cache (or memoize) the value, keep it somewhere, so that we don't need to compute it again.
-This is useful, of course, only if the function is pure -- regardless of how many times we invoke the function, it always returns the same value, and invoking it has no side effects on the execution of the program.
-Here, we see another important advantage of keeping our code pure and free of side effects -- so that we can be lazy!
+This is useful, of course, only if the function is pure &mdash; regardless of how many times we invoke the function, it always returns the same value, and invoking it has no side effects on the execution of the program.
+Here, we see another important advantage of keeping our code pure and free of side effects &mdash; so that we can be lazy!

 While other languages such as Scala as native support for lazy variables, Java does not.
 So let's build a simple one here.
 (You will build a more sophisticated one in Lab 6)